fversnel/fversnel.github.io/_posts/2017-11-21-spotify-domain.markdown

 together in an ad-hoc fashion.

-As with the Spotify app, we see that all these concepts like album, artist, playlist almost co-incidentally exist in the same space but are very weakly related.
+As with the Spotify app, we see that all these concepts like album, artist, playlist almost co-incidentally exist in the same space and are very weakly related.
 As if each concept was designed by someone else without thinking about the whole.

+As you can see a unification and broad application of the playlist concepts neatly links everything together.
+The user only really needs to understand the concept of a playlist and all other concepts logically tie into that concept.